Microelectronics

 SCAMP Vision Sensor

 The SCAMP Vision Sensor integrates a massively parallel SIMD processor array into the pixels of the image sensor device.
 Unlike a conventional image sensor, it does not output raw images, but rather the results of on-sensor computations, for instance a feature map, optic flow map and/or address-events describing locations of pixels of interest.
 The device is fully programmable, to execute a variety of vision algorithms.
-As early vision computations are done entirely on-sensor, high speed and low-power consumption of the entire camera system is obtained, enabling new embedded vision applications in areas such as robotics, VR, automotive, toys, surveillance, etc.
+As early vision computations are done entirely on-sensor, high speed and low-power consumption of the entire camera system is obtained, enabling new embedded vision applications in areas such as robotics, industrial machine vision, remote monitoring, wearables, VR, toys, etc.

 vision chip